nrs-org/novelslop/content/vol_01/chap_09.typ

   glasses, braided black hair, and a voice that screams "I can't raise my voice to attract others!" or so, if it could scream in the first place.

-  "You know Narumi-san, right?"
+  "You know Narumi-san, right?
+I have a favor to ask..."

   _"Wow, straight to the point.
 Did not expect her to be this straightforward,
     not gonna lie."_

-  "Right, you have a favor to ask her?"
+  "Right, what would you want to ask her?"

   "Uhm...
 She's quite packed right now, so when she's available..." the girl stuttered, "Can you ask her for a Narumi Sena signature?"

   The girl finally finished spelling out her request.

+  _"Knew it."_

+  The thought surfaced from both Mikoto and Uta's inner monologue in the exact same moment.

   "Okay, I will let her know.
 Ah, right!
-You should add me on RINE, I could give you updates there!"
+You should add me on MINE, I could give you updates there!"

   Uta then handed out the QR code containing her contacts.
 The girl, initially